DnyaneshU/Linear-Regression-Project/README.md

 ---

-## 🙌 Acknowledgements
+## Acknowledgements
 Dataset inspired from Kaggle housing price datasets

 Libraries: Scikit-learn, Pandas, Seaborn, Matplotlib

 ---

-📬 Contact
+## Contact
-Created by [Your Name] – feel free to reach out on LinkedIn or open an issue.
+Feel free to reach out on LinkedIn or open an issue.